Dakhzx/minimal-starter-dots/README.md

 7. Dunst for notification
 8. power-profiles-daemon for waybar power profile toggle(only in dark-minimal.jsonc and .css)
 9. network-manager-applet
+10. Alacritty as terminal emulator(alacritty.toml in config)
+11. Fish or zsh for looks or ease of use

 ## Creator and credits
 Creator- tester-dakhs(me)